tokkonopapa/WordPress-IP-Geo-Block/README.md

-This simple system will validate both of them on behalf of vulnerable plugins in your site and will block a request with a query parameter `action` through `wp-admin/admin.php` and `wp-admin/admin-(ajax|post).php` if it has no nonce and privilege.
+This simple system will validate both of them on behalf of vulnerable plugins in your site and will block a request with a query parameter `action` through `wp-admin/(admin|admin-ajax|admin-post).php` if it has no nonce and privilege.
 Moreover, it doesn't affects a request from non-logged-in user.

 On the other hand, the details of above process are slightly delicate.
 For example, it's incapable of preventing Privilege Escalation (PE) because it